Healthy Homes Standards – What you need to know!

-- As a Landlord your Tenants safety is the top priority.
-To protect the Tenant and your property it is recommended to have working smoke alarms installed and maintained as per manufacturers specifications.
+- As a Landlord, your Tenant’s safety is the top priority.
+To protect the Tenant and your property, it is recommended to have working smoke alarms installed and maintained as per the manufacturer’s specifications.

-- SATS undertake services to ensure that your properties smoke alarms are Installed and Maintained to Building Code and Compliance of New Zealand.
+- SATS undertake services to ensure that your property’s smoke alarms are Installed and Maintained to the Building Code and Compliance of New Zealand.

-Click on SATS logo to head to their website for more information:
+Click on the SATS logo to head to their website for more information: